-Once upon a time, you could actually buy a brand new car for about what you'll pay these days for full insurance coverage for a new car.
-Inflation aside, what exactly drives the cost of insuring a new car?
+Once upon a time, you could actually buy a brand new car for about what you’ll pay these days for full insurance coverage for a new car.
+Inflation aside, what exactly drives the cost of new car insurance?

 It costs a lot more to repair today’s cars.
 If you added up the parts on a $25,000 car, the Alliance of American Insurers estimates the tally would come to $68,000.
 No wonder, insurance companies often elect to “total” a car that’s been in a severe accident rather than foot the repair bill.
 Ka-ching!

 Anyone who has ever forked over $200 – $300 for a broken headlamp is well aware that even minor fender benders can mean big repair bills.
 Multipart assemblies and plastic materials used in modern cars can be easily damaged and are sometimes impossible to repair.
 So instead of pounding out a ding in your fender, the entire unit has to be replaced.
 Ka-ching!

 If you injure someone with your car, the insurance company will have to foot the medical bills, and health care costs have risen right along with everything else.
 Plus there’s always the chance in our litigious society that the injured party will decide to sue, meaning your insurance company will have to either settle out of court or finance a defense.Ka-ching!